CSCfi/rems/docs/configuration.md

 REMS contains a number of configuration options that can be used to alter authentication options, theming or to add integration points, just to name a few.

 Configuration uses the [cprop](https://github.com/tolitius/cprop) library.
-You can specify the location of the configuration file by setting the `rems.config` system property: `java -Drems.config="../somepath/config.edn" -jar  run` You can also configure the application using environment variables as described in the cprop documentation.
+You can specify the location of the configuration file by setting the `rems.config` system property: `java -Drems.config="../somepath/config.edn" -jar rems.jar run` You can also configure the application using environment variables as described in the cprop documentation.

 The full list of available configuration options can be seen in [config-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/config-defaults.edn).